Terms of service

 Based upon Your Written Authorization

-Other uses and disclosures of your protected health information will be made only with your written authorization, unless otherwise permitted or required by law as described below.
+Other uses and disclosures of your PHI will be made only with your written authorization, unless otherwise permitted or required by law as described below.
 You may revoke your authorization at any time, in writing, except to the extent that the Practice has taken an action in reliance on the use or disclosure indicated in the authorization.

 The following uses and disclosures will be made only with your authorization: